-Prior to her doctoral studies at NYU, Sarah received her Master’s in Public Policy with a concentration in Social Policy from the Sanford School of Public Policy at Duke University.
-While at Duke, Sarah also spent a summer working at the Urban Institute.
+Sarah received her MPP from the Sanford School of Public Policy at Duke University in 2010, with a concentration in social policy.
 Prior to attending Duke, Sarah spent two years teaching middle school math in Washington, DC as part of AmeriCorps.References

 - Professor Amy Ellen Schwartz - Dissertation Committee Chair firstname.lastname@example.org

 - Professor Leanna Stiefel - Dissertation Committee email@example.com

 - Professor Ingrid Gould Ellen - Dissertation Committee firstname.lastname@example.org

 - Research Interests